-GPI also opposed the SCE/PG&E PFM, stating that the PFM lacks public quantitative justification, and also calls into question the ability of the IOUs to act as backstop procurement entities in the event that other LSEs fail to procure their required resources for D.21-06-035 capacity in general.
+GPI also opposed the SCE/PG&E PFM, stating that the PFM lacks public quantitative justification, is inequitable, and also calls into question the ability of the IOUs to act as backstop procurement entities in the event that other LSEs fail to procure their required resources for D.21-06-035 capacity in general.
+In its response to the PFM, GPI also recommended that the Commission model the impacts of the proposed DCPP replacement extension.

 LSA also opposed the PFM, stating that LSA generally opposes delaying all procurement needed for reliability and clean energy goals.
 LSA pointed to language in SB 846 (Stats.
 2022, Ch.
-239), where the statute expressly prohibits the Commission from factoring in the potential extension of Diablo Canyon units, 12 to avoid adjusting procurement targets.
+239), where the statute expressly prohibits the Commission from factoring in the potential extension of Diablo Canyon units, 13 to avoid adjusting procurement targets.
 LSA argued this guidance should be factored into the Commission's consideration of the SCE/PG&E PFM.
 Further, LSA argued that the only way the Commission should consider granting an extension for the Diablo replacement category in D.21-06-035 is if the Commission determines that there are no projects available to meet the requirements (based on review of confidential data).